 Cost depends on the extent of solar damage.
 The severity of each specific area will be assessed by your Cutis specialist dermatologist.

-For solar damage and sun spots, clients typically require one treatment.
+For solar damage and sun spots, patients typically require one treatment.

-For basal cell cancers and intraepithelial cancers, clients require two treatments as standard.
+For basal cell cancers and intraepithelial cancers, patients require two treatments as standard.